Set up SPF

 2. Go to the page where you update DNS TXT records for your domain.
 For help finding this page, check the documentation for your domain.

-3. Add or update the TXT record with this information:
+3. Add or update the TXT record with this information (refer to the documentation for your domain):

 Field name Value to enter